 This is a great book if your child has expressed worries about starting school.
 Starting School (First Experiences with Biff, Chip & Kipper) addresses lots of common starting school worries head-on – so maybe not the best book to read if your child hasn’t expressed concerns or you may end up creating anxiety that wasn’t necessary!

 I hope you find this selection of starting school books useful.
 Please do comment below if you read them (or if you want to recommend alternatives!).
-You might also want to take a look at this selection of Books for teaching children social skills and Books for talking to children about emotions.
+You might also want to take a look at this selection of Books for helping children cope with change, Books for teaching children social skills, Children’s books about shyness and Books for talking to children about emotions.

 Found this useful?
 Try our monthly newsletters for more like this.